SAP/node-rfc/doc/install.rst

         # in libicuuc
         install_name_tool -change libicudata.50.dylib @rpath/libicudata.50.dylib libicuuc.50.dylib

-This location is fixed because the ``/usr/local/sap/nwrfcsdk/lib`` rpath is the default rpath embedded into node-rfc package, published on npm.
+This location is fixed to the default ``/usr/local/sap/nwrfcsdk/lib`` rpath, embedded into node-rfc package published on npm.

-After moving SAP NW RFC SDK to another location in your system, the rpaths must be adjusted in SAP NW RFC SDK and in sapnwrfc.node libraries.
+After moving SAP NW RFC SDK to another location on your system, the rpaths must be adjusted in SAP NW RFC SDK and in sapnwrfc.node libraries.

-For SAP NW RFC SDK, just point the SAPNWRFC_HOME env variable to new SAP NW RFC SDK root directory and re-run the above script.
+For SAP NW RFC SDK, set the SAPNWRFC_HOME env variable to new SAP NW RFC SDK root directory and re-run the above script.

 For node-rfc: